buropas/Image_Classification/README.md

 IMAGE CLASSIFICATION is a central problem in Computer Vision and Machine Learning.
 Image Classification is the task of assigning a label to an image from a predefined set of categories.
 Given an input image, we return a label that categorizes the image (or the n most likely predicted labels for the object in the image).

+Let's consider an input image, in this case the image of a dog.

+The goal here is to take this input image and assign a label to it.
+In our example, the classification algorithm is able to assign multiple labels to the image via probabilities.
+At the end, we can take for instance the 3 most likely category labels for the object identified in our image as a result of the Image Classification task.

 ![alt text](https://github.com/buropas/Image_Classification/blob/main/git_img_class.png?raw=true)

 ![alt text](https://github.com/buropas/Image_Classification/blob/main/git_img_class_2.png?raw=true)